Pinterest Takeaways From Brands That Are Doing It Right

 Remember in ‘Miracle on 34th Street’ when Kris Kringle sent a Macy’s customer to Gimbels to find the right roller skates?
 Try to think about creating boards and pinning items that will be most valuable to your customer, not simply crafting a ‘straight up’ sales pitch.

 I decided to take a look at some brands that I assumed would be on Pinterest, and see what they were doing.
 Then I thought I’d take a look at some companies on Pinterest who would probably have to get more creative with boards, since they were services or non-profits.

 The Obvious Pinterest Users:

-The Cooking Channel The possibilities are endless here really, and The Cooking Channel has plenty of boards dedicated to a all kinds of different recipes, holidays, and food types.
+The Cooking Channel The possibilities are endless here really, and The Cooking Channel has plenty of boards dedicated to a all kinds of different recipes, holidays, and and food types also I found vacuum sealers from there, after doing some research I found best food sealers list of 2018 and bought myself one vacuum sealer that they recommended, since then I love vacuum sealing food.
 There are some fun and creative boards here too, including one called “Play With Your Food List” and “A World of Hot Wings”.
 They’ve taken time to get specific with boards, which makes a lot of sense in their world.
 Drilling down and categorizing boards by food or event type will make the browsing experience much more pleasant.